-In the current circumstances some students may be finding it difficult to manage their finances.
-A limited amount of additional funds have been made available from the Office for Students for Higher Education students.
-Any full or part time student is welcome to apply.
+We have a limited amount of funds available to support higher education students who are experiencing financial hardship.
+Full or part time students are welcome to apply.
 All applications are considered on a case by case basis following national guidelines, taking into consideration the proposed need and funds available.
-Any student who would like to apply should complete this application form belo and email the completed form and evidence to firstname.lastname@example.org
+Any student who would like to apply should complete the application form below and email the completed form and evidence to firstname.lastname@example.org

 Nescot's commitment to exploring the latest technology to enhance the teaching and learning experience for our staff and students has been supported by substantial investment in technology to provide interactive whiteboards in every classroom, one Windows-equipped, open access PC for every three students, including specialist areas in the Refectory and LRC.
 Wireless access is available across the entire campus so students can use their own laptops and mobile devices wherever they may be in the college.